This post may contain affiliate links. Please read our disclosure policy.

 Soften a chopped onion and garlic in a pan with a little oil, then the rice and wine.

-Wait for the wine to almost fully absorb, then add the tomato stock a ladle at a time.
-Stir it regularly and ensure each ladle has almost fully absorbed before adding the next.
+Wait for the wine to almost fully absorb, then add the tomato stock really slowly, a ladle at a time.

-Finish the risotto with cream, parmesan (or a vegetarian hard cheese alternative), lemon juice and salt & pepper.
+Finish the risotto with cream, parmesan, lemon juice and salt & pepper.

-Whilst the risotto is cooking, melt some butter in a small frying pan with salt and garlic, then add in panko breadcrumbs and brown, stirring often.
-Turn off the heat and stir in parsley, lemon zest and parmesan (or a vegetarian hard cheese alternative).
+For the breadcrumb topping, melt butter in a frying pan, add salt, garlic, and panko breadcrumbs and brown, stirring often.
+Turn off the heat and stir in parsley, lemon zest and parmesan.

 Top the risotto with the breadcrumbs to serve.